grodansparadis/vscp-doc-spec/class2.level1.control.md

 ----

 ## Type=33 (0x21) - Big Change level
-    VSCP_TYPE_CONTROL_BIG_CHANGE_LEVEL
-Big Change level can be used in situations when the one byte level of CLASS1.CONTROL, Type=22 is not enough.
+    VSCP_TYPE_CONTROL_BIG_CHANGE_LEVELBig Change level can be used in situations when the one byte level of CLASS1.CONTROL, Type=22 is not enough.

  | Data byte | Description                                                                                               |
  | :---------: | -----------                                                                                               |